cmfunderburk/vmt-dev/README.md

 - **Rich Visualization**: A Pygame-based renderer with smart agent co-location, target arrows for visualizing agent intent, and data overlays.
 - **Comprehensive Telemetry**: All simulation data is logged to a SQLite database for deep analysis.
 - **Interactive Log Viewer**: A powerful GUI tool to scrub through simulation history, inspect agent states, and export data.
-- **GUI Scenario Builder**: A user-friendly interface for creating complex scenarios without writing YAML by hand.
 - **Deterministic & Reproducible**: Simulations are fully deterministic for reproducible research.

 ## Installation